Alzheimer's Facilities: How to Find Proper Residential Care for Alzheimer's Patients

 For the early stage to middle stages of Alzheimer's, patients enjoy more open spaces.
 Late-stage patients prefer more constrained areas within which to carry out activities.

-Whatever your loved one's needs, you should ensure that the facility is safe and has an appropriate level of staff to care for and protect residents.
+Whatever your loved one's needs, you should ensure that the facility is safe and has appropriate staff to care for and protect residents.

 Evaluate Care Needs Changing and Room Transfers